-costs.
-For business start-up and organizational costs paid or incurred after September 8, 2008, a partnership can deduct up to \$5,000 of such costs in the year it begins business (unless the partnership elects to capitalize the full amount of such costs).
+Business start-up and organizational costs.
+Generally, a partnership can elect to deduct up to \$5,000 of business start-up and organizational costs paid or incurred after October 22, 2004.
+Any remaining costs must be amortized.
 The \$5,000 deduction is reduced (but not below zero) by the amount the total costs exceed \$50,000.
 If the total costs are \$55,000 or more, the deduction is reduced to zero.
 Any costs not deducted must be amortized as explained below.
+See sections 195(b) and 248(a).